byrney/byrney.github.io/_drafts/2015-11-05-the-new-team.md

   they're leaving.

 The result?
 Your estimate for how long the replacement will take is massively optimistic.
+It always was but now you can double it.
 During the delay, MCoS will have changed (new products have been added, those critical regulatory changes have gone in).
+Your blitzkrieg upgrade plan, avoiding the pain of keeping two systems in sync for a prolonged period, is marching towards Russia -- winter is comming.

 ## Justifications ##